Birdo1221/Golang-Net/README.md

 ```

 :gear: Running the C&C Server
-StartS the C&C server on port 1338 [default]:
+Start the C&C server on port 1338 by [default]:
 ```
 ./main
 ```